-We would especially love it if you could take pictures or a video as you go.You can email them to julia@mnipl.org.
+We would especially love it if you could take pictures or a video as you go.You can email them to info@mnipl.org.
 You can also post on social media.
 Please tag Minnesota Interfaith Power & Light (Facebook / Twitter), and use the hashtag #solsticewater.

 We are here, separately but together, because we share a commitment to bringing our full spiritual selves to the work of climate justice.
-As you think about what that might mean for you and how you might want to integrate elements from your own life into your solidarity action, it can be helpful to begin with some basic elements.

-For the purposes of this action, we offer you these three points of grounding:
+As you think about integrating elements from your own life into your solstice action, we offer you these three points of grounding: